logicuniverse/manifesto/README.md

 ## XIV.
 The Call to Architects

 The flatland of plain-text strings is ending.
 For decades, software engineering has been constrained to the one-dimensional tape of the Turing machine—a linear sequence of instructions.
-The future belongs to the full spatial topology of logic—its geometry, its dynamics, and its evolution.
-We call upon developers, AI researchers, and system designers to step off the tape and join this dimensional shift:
+The future belongs to the full spatial topology of logic: its geometry, its dynamics, and its evolution.

+We call upon the architects of the next logical reality to join this dimensional shift:

-- **Implement the Specification:** Build parsers, compilers, and visualizers that treat code not as text, but as mathematical topology.
+- **Implement the Specification**: Build parsers, native host engines, and visualizers that treat logic not as text strings, but as deterministic mathematical topology.
-- **Transcend the LLM Bottleneck:** Use Logic Units to transition AI models from generating stochastic tokens to orchestrating deterministic structures.
+- **Transcend the LLM Bottleneck**: Use Logic Units to transition AI models from generating stochastic tokens to orchestrating verifiable, topological causal structures.
+- **Bridge the Domains**: Help us map the tri-axial symmetries of ZYModel into formal mathematical systems and physical laws, turning the "Computable Universe" from a hypothesis into a derived reality.
-- **Join the Construction:** Contribute to the core engine, refine the three orthogonal axes, and help us build the definitive framework for AI-human co-creation.
+- **Join the Construction**: Contribute to the core engines, refine the cross-medium transformation pipelines, and help us build the definitive framework for the autonomous orchestration of intelligence and existence.

+**_Eliminate the friction.
+Prescribe the geometry.
+Let the logic speak._**

 ---